 Authentic Aloo Keema (Mincemeat and Potato Curry)

 INGREDIENTS FOR AUTHENTIC ALOO KEEMA (Mincemeat and Potato curry)

-Onions – thinly sliced onions
+Onions – thinly sliced onions to build the base of curry

+Authentic Aloo Keema (Mincemeat and Potato Curry)